 - 1. You will be paid at straight time (regular rate of pay) for all hours worked between the first and fortieth (40) hours in any given workweek. - 2.
 You will be paid one and one-half times your regular rate of pay for all hours worked beyond the fortieth (40) hour in any given workweek.
-Law enforcement personnel will receive one and one-half times the regular rate for all hours worked beyond the one hundred seventy first (171) hour in any given 28 day work-period. - 3.
+Law enforcement personnel will receive one and one-half times the regular rate for all hours worked beyond the 85.5 hours in any given 14 day work-period. - 3.
 Your supervisor will attempt to provide you with reasonable notice when the need for overtime work arises.
 Please remember, however, that advance notice may not always be possible.